 If you have coped well in situations in which you assumed considerable responsibility or coordinated a series of complex activities, this can also prove advantageous.
 In addition, you should give careful consideration to the possibility of attending training, in order to help complement experience gained in the workplace.

 While project management courses are not intended to be alternatives to first-hand experience, they consolidate your knowledge and equip you with a structured way of working.
 They boost your confidence and help you to avoid a skills gap further on down the line as your career progresses.

 How do professional qualifications help?

 Having the relevant soft skills is one thing, but for actual proof of project management knowledge it is advisable to attend a training course.

-Gaining professional certification shows potential employers you have project management knowledge, which is important because many organizations now adopt project management methodologies such as PRINCE2®.
+Gaining professional certification shows potential employers you have project management knowledge, which is important because many organisations now adopt project management methodologies such as PRINCE2.

-Many candidates do get quite confused about which qualification will suit their needs, so I have written an ebook titled “Project Management Certification” which provides an overview of all the professional project management certifications.
+Many candidates do get quite confused about which qualification suits their needs, so let's now take a braod look the types of professional project management certification.

 Types of project management qualifications

 - Knowledge-based: these require candidates to show their knowledge by passing exams.